 A very nice feature is the front luggage net, which is very spacious.
 A bag or backpack and shoes can be stowed underneath it without taking up additional space in the boat or getting in the way.
 The luggage net is also easy to reach on the water.

 However, an additional luggage net at the rear would have been even better.
 For a light bag or shoes, it fits quite well at the front.
-However, if you want to stow more weight (e.g. a rucksack with a few drinks, the canopy will quickly sag at the front and further restrict the footwell).
+However, if you want to stow more weight (e.g. a backpack with a few drinks, the cockpit will quickly sag at the front and further restrict the footwell).

 Cosidering the price, it really surprised us that there is a skeg included.
 A directional skeg can be attached underneath the kajak hull, which is secured with a split pin.
 A directional skeg noticeably improves the directional stability of an inflatable kayak, as inflatable kayaks tend to float on the water rather than in the water compared to rigid hull and folding kayaks.